ottlinger/fotocollector/README.md

 The idea is to scan for images and generate a JSON file structure with a collection's title and the list of image names.
 These names can later be used to scan a certain directory and copy the image to a before mentioned directory in order to restore a collection without keeping dozens of copies of the original images.

+### 2016-03

+The output should be available as JSON and HTML.

 ## License

 This tool is licensed under [Apache License v2.0](https://www.apache.org/licenses/).